LucasDesport/tiam-fr/docs/energy-sectors/supply/power-sector.md

 * the fuels can either be fed seperately or together at the burner, or they may be co-milled
 * the fuels can either be gasified or pulverized

 Table 5 summarizes the techno-economic assumptions for co-firing processes.
-We apply the same scaling factor as for coal for considering carbon capture in co-firing processes (Table 6)
+The same scaling factor as for coal with carbon capture are applied with co-firing processes (Table 6)

 Table 5: Techno-economic assumptions for co-firing processes (Kang, 2017)
 | Technology                                      | CAPEX  | Fixed O&M | Variable O&M | Efficiency | Input Share | Input Share | Input Share |